-digital literacy; social studies and civic education; teacher education
+digital media literacy; social studies and civic education; teacher education

 Elizabeth (she/her) is a PhD Candidate in TLPL with a specialization in Teacher Education and Professional Development.
 She studies digital literacy and civic education with a focus on how students can better find social and political information they can trust online.
 A former middle school social studies teacher, Elizabeth earned her B.A. in Politics from Ursinus College and her M.S.Ed. in Teaching, Learning, and Leadership from the University of Pennsylvania.